35percent/11tystarter/src/posts/nearly-1-000-empty-homes-on-the-aylesbury-estate.md

 ![](img/fall_southwark_council_housing_2018_2021_homelessness_strategy_2025_2030.png "Fall in Southwark Council Housing stock 2018-2021")

-The Strategy also notes that it has £11m from the Local Authority Housing Fund to buy-back former council homes and investing in empty homes on the Aylesbury, with other homelessness initiative funding for 2025/26 totals £14.6m
+The Strategy also notes that it has £11m from the Local Authority Housing Fund to buy-back former council homes and to invest in empty homes on the Aylesbury, while other homelessness initiative funding for 2025/26 totals £14.6m.

+#### ......developers dump affordable housing

-But undermining all Southwark's efforts, developers are now mounting a strong lobbying campaign to reduce the amount of affordable housing required from them under the Mayor's [London Plan](https://www.london.gov.uk/programmes-strategies/planning/london-plan).
-According to the [BBC News](https://www.bbc.co.uk/news/articles/c62z6gpg8e6o) the House Bulders Federation has called for the 35% requirement to be reduced to 25%, in a [HBF report](https://www.hbf.co.uk/documents/14913/Mind_the_Gap_Examining_Londons_housing_shortfall.pdf) on housing development in London.
+But while Southwark and other councils do their limited best to help the homeless, developers seem determined to make matters worse.
+Led by the House Builders Federation, developers are now mounting a strong lobbying campaign to reduce the amount of affordable housing required from them under the Mayor's [London Plan](https://www.london.gov.uk/programmes-strategies/planning/london-plan).

+According to the [BBC News](https://www.bbc.co.uk/news/articles/c62z6gpg8e6o) the HBF has called for the 35% affordable housing requirement to be reduced to 25%, in a [report](https://www.hbf.co.uk/documents/14913/Mind_the_Gap_Examining_Londons_housing_shortfall.pdf) on housing development in London.
 The Financial Times and [Evening Standard](https://www.standard.co.uk/news/london/housing-crisis-sadiq-khan-affordable-homes-rule-gla-mayor-b1250874.html) add that developers are demanding an even bigger cut, to between 10-15%.
 In Southwark both British Land and Berkeley Homes, the developers of [Canada Water](https://www.salamandernews.org/canada-water-developer-requests-reduction-in-affordable-housing/) and the [Aylesham Centre](https://www.35percent.org/posts/aylesham-centre-planning-application-rejected/) respectively are already seeking to reduce affordable housing to these levels.

 #### What we think -  NHG 'Delay, baby, delay'

 it is very clear that while we need as much affordable housing as quickly as possible, developers have other ideas.

-Sir Kier Starmer pledged to ['Build, baby, build'](https://www.bbc.co.uk/news/articles/c805mjxe2y9o), to end the housing crisis, but as far as Notting Hill Genesis and the Aylesbury are concerned it seems to be more a case  of 'Delay, baby, delay'.
+And while Sir Kier Starmer pledged to ['Build, baby, build'](https://www.bbc.co.uk/news/articles/c805mjxe2y9o), as far as Notting Hill Genesis and the Aylesbury are concerned it seems to be more a case  of 'Delay, baby, delay'.
 On top of its poor affordable housing delivery since 2015, NHG also embroiled itself in a misconcieved attempt to build outside its planning permission.
 And despite [losing the resulting High Court case](https://www.35percent.org/posts/ayllesbury-planning-decision-quashed/), it is pressing on with this approach for Phase 2B.
 NHG have presented no concrete plans for Phase 3 and 4, the remaining two phases.

 Meantime the very large number of current Aylesbury residents, estimated to be 1,300 in the [Southwark News report](https://southwarknews.co.uk/news/news-plus/southwark-council-clamps-down-on-aylesbury-estate-squatting-in-response-to-residents-fears/), including new residents and those in temporary accommodation, are left in limbo on a *'near-derelict estate'.*